-There are some WordPress plugins that can manage Multiple WordPress sites from one dashboard.
-In my opinion, managing WordPress sites with MainWP can be the best alternative here.
-In today’s guide, I will highlight some of the features of MainWP and how one can easily utilize them.
+There are few WordPress plugins that can manage Multiple WordPress sites from one dashboard.
+In my opinion, managing WordPress sites with MainWP can be the best option here.
+In this tutorial, we will explore the features of MainWP and how one can easily utilize them.

 Features of MainWP

 Below are some of the most prominent features that MainWP offers: